top of page

 Affiliate Disclosure: This post contains affiliate links.
 As an Amazon Associate, we may earn commissions from qualifying purchases.

-Along with water, proteins are the most important substances in the body.
-They are the most important factor in the growth and development of all body tissues.
-They are the main source of substances for building muscles, blood, skin, hair, nails, and internal organs, including the heart and brain.
+Along with water, proteins are the most essential substances in the body.
+They are the most crucial factor in the growth and development of all body tissues.
+They are the primary source of substances for building muscles, blood, skin, hair, nails, and internal organs, including the heart and brain.
 Parts of each cell.
 They are the basis of life.

-Proteins are made of amino acids, which are the building blocks of all our cells.
-Imagine you are building a house and you need bricks, in this case, the proteins in our body are the building material.
-Proteins in our body build bones, muscles, tendons, organs, hair, skin, and all other parts of the body.
+Proteins are made of amino acids, the building blocks of all our cells.
+Imagine you are building a house and need bricks.
+In this case, the proteins in our body are the building material.
+Proteins build bones, muscles, tendons, organs, hair, skin, and other body parts.

-Amino acids are the building blocks of proteins and there are twenty different amino acids.
-Depending on the sequence of connections, they perform a specific job and a specific function in our body.
-We get it through the food we eat, also amino acids are produced in our body.
-But not all amino acids, are those that the body can produce on its own and those that it cannot produce, so they must be obtained from food.
+Amino acids are the building blocks of proteins, and there are twenty different amino acids.
+Depending on the sequence of connections, they perform a specific job and function in our body.
+We get it through our food, and amino acids are produced in our body.
+However, not all amino acids are those the body can make independently, and those it cannot create must be obtained from food.
 They are called essential.

 Essential amino acids are found in meat, fish, eggs, and other foods of animal origin.
-There are much fewer of them in food of plant origin, but if grains and legumes are consumed daily in sufficient quantities, there is no possibility of their deficiency in the body.
+There are fewer of them in food of plant origin, but if grains and legumes are consumed daily in sufficient quantities, their deficiency in the body is not possible.

 Daily Protein Needs for Muscle Growth

-Another meta-analysis published in the journal Sports Medicine says that for optimal effects on muscle strength, a higher protein intake of about 1.5 g per kg of body weight per day is needed, of course in combination with resistance training.
+Another meta-analysis published in the journal Sports Medicine says that, combined with resistance training, a higher protein intake of about 1.5 g per kg of body weight per day is necessary for optimal muscle strength effects.

-It is difficult to give exact information due to different research results, but it seems that the optimal amount of protein for building muscle is between 1.2 and 1.6 g per kg of body weight.
+It is difficult to provide exact information due to different research results, but the optimal amount of protein for building muscle is between 1.2 and 1.6 g per kg of body weight.

 You should also be careful about excessive intake, as most research suggests that consuming more than 2 g of protein per kg of body weight per day can cause health problems over time.
 Logically, you should have a measure of everything and not exaggerate anything in life.
-We can, practically, get poisoned if we drink an enormous amount of water at once.
+We can get poisoned if we drink enormous amounts of water at once.
 So, take care.

-By dosing sufficient amounts of proteins, we accelerate the increase in muscle mass.
-It is therefore recommended that those involved in strength training consume easily digestible whey proteins after training.
+Consuming sufficient amounts of proteins accelerates muscle mass growth.
+Therefore, it is recommended that those involved in strength training consume easily digestible whey proteins after training.
 I take protein supplements daily for better muscle growth.
-When I was doing weight training, I would drink my protein shake for half an hour or an hour after the workout.
+When doing weight training, I drink my protein shake for half an hour or an hour after the workout.

 Protein Calculator